-Welcome to my website!* I’m an information designer with an unflagging affection for science communication, learning, and, perhaps less predictably, antiquated office supplies.
+Welcome to my website!* I’m a UX and data vis designer with an unflagging affection for science communication, learning, and, perhaps less predictably, antiquated office supplies.
 Hailing from the Pacific Northwest, I studied biology, art, and design at the University of Washington before moving to Austin a few years ago to collect on my sunlight debt.

 I work in the Life Sciences sector of IBM Watson Health, where we pair data visualization with cognitive technologies to help biochemists more efficiently discover potential cures for genetic diseases.